 This Japanese gem currently has 7 locations across London, and you can be sure to find The Dragon Trip team paying a visit very frequently!
 The Japanese Canteen offers a more fast food style approach to dining compared to the other restaurants we’ve mentioned, so it’s a great spot to grab a quick yet fulfilling lunch.
 Simply order at the counter, take a number, find a seat and wait for your delicious meal to be brought over to you.
 If you’re in a rush to get back to work, or would rather have a feast on your sofa at home, you can order everything as a takeaway.

 Their menu consists of traditional classics, some tweaked for Western appetite, and some drawing inspiration from neighbouring cuisines like Korean and Chinese.
 You can choose from donburi, bento boxes, ramens, sushi, wonton soup, yaki noodles, and so much more it would take too long for us to list!
 Their katsu curry is as authentic as it gets, and it’ll be sure to make you feel warm and cosy as winter approaches.

 Have we got your bellies rumbling and ignited a desire to go travelling in Japan?
-Check out our 13-day Budget Loop, or our 19-day Epic Loop!
+Check out our 13-day Budget Japan Tour and our 7-day Anime Japan Adventure.
 Thinking of organising a family trip to Japan?
 We can help!
 Take a look at our 12-day Family Adventure!